What is Bitcoin?

 Why do we need Bitcoin?

-- Its faster, each transaction only takes 10 minutes to process
+- its faster - each transaction usually takes around 10 minutes to process

-- More secure as you don’t expose personal details to 3rd parties
+- its more secure - you don’t expose personal details to 3rd parties

 What is the background?